Why You Should Start Legacy Planning Today

 Many super-rich and famous decide not to risk spoiling their kids with mega-inheritances.
 I understand.
 Why would a parent want to contribute to making it easy for his children to become useless members of society?

-As my first grandchild approaches her second birthday, these concerns are much on my mind.
+As my first grandchild approaches her third birthday, these concerns are much on my mind.

 I grew up relatively poor, the son of a single mother.
 We never went without dinner on the table, but we were definitely lower middle class.
-I saved long to be able to pay for my first car, and I worked two jobs to cover college tuition… then grad school.
+I saved long to be able to pay for my first car, and I worked two jobs to cover college tuition… then worked two other jobs while in grad school.